dani8439/ruby/Section2/notes.md

 This is all how a module can be used in Ruby.
 Say have 5 or 6 methods like this put together, name it CRUD, and use it as a toolkit for whatever program we're working with.
 Can include a module into a class by doing a mixin.
 And then use the methods in that module inside that class.
 Becomes the tools of that class.
 Think of modules as toolkits and it gives you different tools for the things to use.

-# Final Ruby Project: Classes, Modules, Mix ins - 3 - methods
+# Final Ruby Project: Classes, Modules, Mix ins - 3 - Modules

 Need a way to authenticate the user.
 Anticipating we'll get a username, and a password we need to authenticate it.
 Will get a hash password, and have to authenticate it.